hoshsadiq/m3ufilter/README.md

     If set, this will run as a server, rather a single run.
 If you want single runs, you can omit this option.
 See the arguments to specify the output.
     Default: disabled

-- `core.sync_title_name`

-    If true, it will force the attribute `tvg-id` to be the same as `name` of the channel (see providers for more info).
-    Default: `false`

 - `core.update_schedule`

     How often it should retrieve the latest channels.
 This is expressed in [cron syntax](https://github.com/mileusna/crontab#crontab-syntax-).
 It is highly recommended that you do not set this to a low interval.
-Set this to something like 1 every day.
+Set this to at least once every day.
     Default: `true`

 - `core.output`